KairavS076/Verilog-RTL-Design/4x1_Multiplexer/README.md

 The output equals the input selected by the 2-bit select line (00, 01, 10, 11).

 ## Design approach
-Implemented using structural modeling — built from smaller 2x1 multiplexer instances rather than a single behavioral case statement, to practice hierarchical circuit design.
+Implemented using gate-level modeling — the mux logic is built directly from basic logic gates (AND, OR, NOT) based on the Boolean expression derived from the truth table, rather than using behavioral constructs like case/if statements.

 ## Files in this folder
 - Verilog source file — the RTL design